Series: Contact center planning

 Customer Short Disconnect

-The number of times customers disconnected in a flow before short disconnect time.
+The number of times customers disconnected in a flow before a short disconnect time.
 Includes the percentage of customer short disconnects compared with the disconnect count.

 Disconnect